raspberrypilearning/generic-scratch3-high-score/en/step_1.md

 It's fun to keep track of a high score in a game.

-Let's say you have a variable called `score`, which gets set to zero at the beginning of each game.
+Let's say you have a variable called `score`{:class="blockdata"}, which gets set to zero at the beginning of each game.

-Add another variable called `high score`.
+Add another variable called `high score`{:class="blockdata"}.

 ![click make make a variable](images/make-variable-annotated.png)